chlorm-forks/Emby.Wiki/Cinema-Intros.md

 ## User Control

-Once you've enabled cinema mode in the server dashboard, they'll be turned on for all users by default.
-Each user can opt-out of cinema mode individually by disabling it in their user profile settings.
+Once you've enabled cinema intros in the server dashboard, they'll be turned on for all users by default.
+Each user can opt-out of cinema intros individually by disabling it in their user profile settings.

 This is accessed by clicking the user icon in the top right hand corner of the web interface, then selecting **Preferences**-> **Profile**.